meidoworks/nekoq/service/naming/README.md

         * Combining the solutions of per service and per application node
         * Providing fine-grained service discovery and reduce the cost of resources

+#### 3.B UseCase

+##### 3.B.1 Nested Environment

+In some testing environments, user can create isolated environments based on a shared environment.

+This allows user to access shared services without deploying them in the separate environment.

+The solution using discovery is:

+* Create new `area` for the new test env and link to the parent env by parent `area`
+* Register services in the new test env with the new `area`
+* Fetch desired service as normal

+##### 3.B.2 Application groups for various purpose

+For the purpose of increasing reliability of a large application, usually the application will be split into several groups.

+When client calling specific api, the traffic will be sent to the specific group which is part of the application that provide the api.

+Discovery doesn't provide mechanism to directly support grouping, since group function is not the key attribute of a service.

+However, alternatives are still available to easily support:

+* Opt1.
+Adding group prefix to a service
+    * Both service provider and consumer have to add group prefix while using discovery
+    * On consumer side, add group prefix in the service name when fetching services according to the grouping rule
+    * Pros: avoid unexpected services sending to consumer and prevent unexpected calls
+    * Cons: requires provider and consumer manually configuration, even though rpc framework would do the stuffs.
+* Opt2.
+Adding tag to a service
+    * Add tag for the group when registering a service
+    * On consumer side, the addresses with the tag are filter out according to the grouping rule
+    * Pros: can automatically specify the tag by merging operational configurations
+    * Cons: consumers may fetch all services beyond the tag, and it can cause misuse of the data
+* When registering service, provider can determine whether to register the service or not if the provider is not in the grouping rule

+The `area` field is not recommended as group name.
+Because by design `area` represents hard isolation between two clusters(area).

+Using `area` indicates direct access are prohibited and a gateway/proxy in the middle for the communication.
+But grouping doesn't limit the direct access, instead it indicates direct access available.
+This(using `area` as group) assumption and solution would be broken if any acl according to its definition enforced between areas in the future.